jiradamugonshi/LOG6307_Replica_Project/README.md

 5. We run git_log_pp_commits.sh to only retrieve messages from commits that affected puppet files.

 6. We run also gh_repo_issue.sh to list the issues of the repo candidates

+7. The feature_importance.ipynb notebook is used to compute the feature importance of each identified property provided by the Random
+Forest-based prediction model.

+8. The scott_knott_ft_Imp.ipynb notebook (in R) is used to apply the Scott–Knott test to statistically identify which properties have greater feature importance.

+9. The pca_analysis.ipynb notebook is used to apply Principal Component Analysis (PCA) to reduce dimensionality.

+10. In ml_models.ipynb notebook,  we use 5 ML algorithms to construct defect prediction models: Logistic Regression, CART, Naive Bayes, KNN and Random Forest.

+11. In scott_knott_ml.ipynb notebook (in R), we apply the scott_knott test to compare prediction performance measures: precision, recall, AUC, and F-measure.